 adidas does not source raw materials from any endangered or threatened species, as defined by the International Union for Conservation of Nature and Natural Resources (IUCN) in its red list.
 And our policy also prohibits using leathers from animals that have been inhumanely treated, whether these animals are wild or farmed.
 Click here to download our 'A-01' policy for restricted substances.

 adidas uses processed leather material primarily in footwear products.
 Various environmental impacts occur at the different stages in the leather supply chain.
-For example, extended cattle ranching can cause deforestation, and tanning uses significant quantities of water and chemicals. adidas takes steps to address these impacts through active participation in the Leather Working Group (LWG) which has developed stringent standards and audit protocols and checks compliance through independent monitoring of tannery sites.
+For example, extended cattle ranching can cause deforestation, and tanning uses significant quantities of water and chemicals. adidas takes steps to address these impacts through active participation in the Leather Working Group (LWG) which has developed stringent standards and audit protocols benchmarked against industry best practices, and checks compliance through independent monitoring of tannery sites.

 In 2017, adidas sourced more than 99% of its leather volume from non-european tanneries audited under the LWG protocol.
 Based on the LWG audit protocol, 97% of tanneries we sourced leather from had achieved at least Silver rating, and 95% of tanneries achieved Gold rating.